lucidBrot/einz/protocols/CommunicationModel/messages.md

 `ID` is an identifier to find the corresponding card in the resources / local memory.

 The [card](#card) does not have to be unique, there may be multiple copies of the same card in play.

+`playParameters` is a list of *JSONObjects*  which represent settings specific to this card ID when played.
+Exampli gratuita, a player might play a card that allows them to wish for a color.
+It is easiest when that selection is sent with the playCard Request.
+This field will usually be ignored, unless a rule uses it.
+To use it, you can call `yourCard.getPlayParameters("wishForColors")` to get the *String* associated with *"wishForColors"* or `yourCard.getPlayParameters()` to get the whole *JSONObject* list.

 ## PossibleActions